DeathStar3/Varicity-SCP-reproduction-package/artifact-submission-files/README.md

-# Customizable Visualization of Quality Metrics for Object-Oriented Variability Implementations
+# The VariCity Ecosystem: City Visualization of Object-Oriented Variability in Java and TypeScript
 ## Artifact Track submission

-### Johann Mortara – Philippe Collet – Anne-Marie Dery-Pinna
+### Philippe Collet – Johann Mortara –  Yann Brault - Anne-Marie Dery-Pinna

-This artifact submission goes with the paper "Customizable Visualization of Quality Metrics for Object-Oriented Variability Implementations" accepted in the Research Track of SPLC 2022.
+This artifact submission goes with the paper "The VariCity Ecosystem: City Visualization of Object-Oriented Variability in Java and TypeScript" submitted to the SCP special issue on "Tools and Software at the Systems and Software Product Line Conference (SPLC 2022 and 2023)"

 ## Artifact description